shnitsel.io.read#

 Parameters:

-• path (PathOptionsType) – The path pointing to the directory where multiple trajectories may be located in the subdirectory
+• path (PathOptionsType, optional) – The path pointing to the directory where multiple trajectories may be located in the subdirectory, by default None,

 • parallel (bool, optional) – A flag to enable parallel loading of trajectories.
 Only faster if postprocessing of read data takes up significant amounts of time.
 Defaults to True.